eeariass/eeariass.github.io/_posts/2021-09-03-implications-of-border-bit-in-nssa.md

 vMX2 and vMX3 are considered ABR’s for their respective areas, but vMX4 is also setting the Border bit (even without being attached to the backbone!), making it compete for the election of the NSSA Translator, note that in this case 1.1.1.1 or 2.2.2.2 vs. 4.4.4.4, the clear winner for the election is vMX4, this is the reason why vMX1 inside the backbone is unable to see the 4.4.4.4/32 prefix coming from vMX4.

-Note that this is a behaviour we would never see in `IOS`, since `IOS` will only set the Border bit when a router is attached between area 0 and any other area, which means that in the same scenario with `IOS` devices, vMX1 would have seen the 4.4.4.4/32.
+Note that this is a behaviour we would never see in `IOS`, since `IOS` will only set the Border bit when a router is attached between area 0 and any other area, which means that in the same scenario with `IOS` devices, vMX1 would have seen the 4.4.4.4/32 prefix.

 How can we solve reachability from vMX1 to vMX4 4.4.4.4/32 prefix?
 We can fix it by setting the router-ID in vMX4 to be lower than vMX2 and vMX3, hence making vMX2 and vMX3 be elected as the NSSA Translator for their respective areas.